Limoges France Travel Guide

 Practice your French phrases, be polite, and show authentic interest in local life; positive interactions bring a better experience.

-Minimize your environmental footprint by using public transport (buses, trolleybuses) or walking whenever possible.
+Minimize your environmental footprint by taking public transit (buses, trolleybuses) or walking whenever possible.

-Conserve water and power usage in your lodging to support local conservation.
+Be conscious of your utility use usage in your lodging to help local conservation.

 Participate in recycling by using designated bins for glass, paper, and plastic.